Skip to content

 The tool needs to get an up-to-date inventory, see previous section to build it.

-• Build all the pipeline_definition.json from a given sink:
+• Build all the pipeline_definition.json from a given sink by specifying the DML file path:

 shift_left pipeline build-metadata $PIPELINES/facts/p1/fct_order/sql-scripts/dml.fct_order.sql

-# you can add a folder to get the path to the inventory
+# you can add a folder, as CLI argument, to get the path to the inventory.
+By default it uses the environment variable.

 shift_left pipeline build-metadata $PIPELINES/facts/p1/fct_order/sql-scripts/dml.fct_order.sql $PIPELINES